ma-asad/Scientific-Calculator/README.md

 - `Keyboard`: This class allows for interaction with the calculator using the keyboard.
 It binds keyboard keys to their corresponding calculator functions.

 Each of these classes has a number of methods to perform their respective tasks.
 For more detailed information, refer to the comments and docstrings in the code.

+## Authors

+The authors of this project are:
+- Mohammad Asad Atterkhan
+- Hemant Mooneea